LX-doctorAI1/DeepContact/README.md

     ```
  in your terminal.
 Note that before running the bash file, you should check if the data paths and other arguments are set correctly
 - The output images will be saved in `./results`
-- Typical results: (left:mitochondrial, middle: ER,  right: Contact)
+- Typical results: (left:mitochondrial, middle: ER,  right: Contact, the original figure can be found in ./dataset/U2OS1_26.tif)
 ![Results](figures/U2OS1_26.png)
 <!-- <br>
 <p align="center"><img width="800" src="figures/U2OS1_26.png"></p> -->